Poonamkumari1/Vision_Projects/README.md

 Multiple CNN architectures are developed and exploratory data analysis has been performed in terms of images, intermediate CNN filters, and classification metrics.

+In another project, we have implemented the face recognition by first compressing the images through PCA and perform classification.

+In the final project, we have also implemented a simple linear regression.
+The regression problem is different from above classification task.
+In the classification, one have to predict the categorical labels which are discrete values.
+In the regression, we have predict the real or continous values such as price of house, stock, and temperature of the day.

 Note: The codes are inspired from several existing code repository